Estimated reading time: 7 minutes

 Check Recall Information

 The United States Consumer Product Safety Commission (or CPSC) is the single most valuable resource for recalls and safety warnings for the modern parent has at their disposal.
+Their website is a wealth of information for both new and used baby items.

 Be Sure That Older Furniture Meets Modern Safety Guidelines

+If you are getting a used crib, check it with extra care: Do not use cribs older than 10 years or broken or modified cribs.
 Safety regulations change frequently based on reported injuries and deaths.
-It is important that even if the crib is within 10 years newer it measure the space between the slats.
+It is important that even if the crib is 10 years newer, it measures the space between the slats.

 Changing tables should feature a railing or raised edge.
-This railing or edge should measure at least six inches higher than the changing surface.
-Safety straps or harnesses are a must; to keep wiggling babies in place.
+This railing or edge should measure at least six inches above the changing surface.
+Safety straps or harnesses are necessary; to keep wiggling babies in place.
+High chairs should be checked for stability and any broken or deteriorating pieces.

 Hand Me Down Car Seats – Skip or Keep

+One thing that should not be purchased second-hand from thrift stores, or accepted as a hand-me-down donation, is a car seat.
 Due to the extreme concerns about their safety and functionality in the event of a car accident.
 Car seats should always be discarded and replaced after an accident.

-Even if they seem to be intact under close scrutiny.
+Even if they seem to be intact under scrutiny.
 Often, inner workings and safety measures can be compromised after an accident, rendering them practically useless in a second crash.
+In general, car seats expire between 6 and 10 years from the date of manufacture (closer to 6 years than 10).
+Now they make it easier by placing an expiration date sticker.

-In general, car seats expire between 6 and 10 years from the date of manufacture.
-They expire for a number of reasons, including wear and tear, changing regulations, recalls, and the limits of manufacturer testing.
+They expire for several reasons, including wear and tear, changing regulations, recalls, and the limits of manufacturer testing.

 Unless you know the history of a car seat and are absolutely sure that it was never in a fender bender, it’s best to opt for a new model to ensure your new baby’s safety.